 Cate Blanchett can rightfully be honored as the greatest actress of our generation.
-Taking a look at her illustrious work, she has preferred to tackle real life roles.
-From playing Queen Elizabeth I to the legendary Katharine Hepburn she has molded her talent into a wide variety of characters, but the range surprisingly does not end here.
-In what can be termed as a strange and daunting choice, she opted to don the grizzly hair and those iconic Ray Bans to play Bob Dylan!
-‘I’m Not There’ explores six different stages in Dylan’s life that are played by six different actors including Christian Bale, Heath Ledger, Richard Gere and Ben Whishaw apart from Blanchett.
-Her usual unrivaled presence on screen is evident here as well as a shocking resemblance to Dylan and this may be a visual treat for his fans, who can’t help but be transported back to the 60’s.
+Taking a look at her illustrious work, she has preferred to tackle real-life roles.
+From playing Queen Elizabeth I to the legendary Katharine Hepburn, she has molded her talent into a wide variety of characters, but the range surprisingly does not end here.
+In what can be termed as a strange and daunting choice, she opted to don the grizzly hair and those iconic Ray-Bans to play Bob Dylan!
+‘I’m Not There’ explores six different stages in Dylan’s life that are played by six different actors apart from Blanchett, including Christian Bale, Heath Ledger, Richard Gere, and Ben Whishaw.
+Her usual unrivaled presence on screen is evident here as well as a shocking resemblance to Dylan, and this may be a visual treat for his fans, who can’t help but be transported back to the ’60s.

 Read More: Best Prostitute Movies About of All Time

-Tilda Swinton is renowned for her androgynous chic looks, and her photo-shoot with the late David Bowie proved her talent to mask her body, something that would keep you puzzled about her true identity.
+Tilda Swinton is renowned for her androgynous chic looks, and her photo shoot with the late David Bowie proved her talent to mask her body, something that would keep you puzzled about her true identity.
 We aren’t interested in her personal preferences though, and her flawless talent is too captivating for us to wonder about that.
-In ‘Orlando’, she plays an ageless man who’s torn apart between his sexuality and the gender imposed upon him, and we see his acceptance of different aspects in his life as the world around him progresses.
-The film also has Quentin Crisp, a male actor play Queen Elizabeth I but it is the characterization of Swinton’s Orlando that is nothing short of a miracle, courtesy of the source material by Virginia Woolf which is considered a classic among transgender and feminist communities.
-Midway through the story, Orlando changes into a woman and this is a very difficult task to accomplish, keeping in mind the flow of the movie.
-Swinton holds on to the two different personalities so effortlessly, you never really notice the physical transformation.
+In ‘Orlando,’ she plays an ageless man who’s torn apart between his sexuality and the gender imposed upon him.
+We see his acceptance of different aspects in his life as the world around him progresses.
+The film also has Quentin Crisp, a male actor who plays Queen Elizabeth I, but it is the characterization of Swinton’s Orlando that is nothing short of a miracle, courtesy of the source material by Virginia Woolf, which is considered a classic among transgender and feminist communities.
+Midway through the story, Orlando changes into a woman, and this is a very difficult task to accomplish, keeping in mind the flow of the movie.
+Swinton holds on to the two different personalities so effortlessly you never really notice the physical transformation.

 Read More: Worst Movie Franchises Ever